sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

    manually.

 -  ``sep``.
 As the name “comma separated value” indicates, the values in a row of a CSV file are usually separated by commas.
-Thit is not universal, however.
+This is not universal, however.
 In Europe the decimal point is typically written as ``,`` instead of ``.`` and as a consequence it would be somewhat awkward to use ``,`` as the separator.
 Therefore it is not unusual to